Laptop Recycling: How to Recycle Your Laptop?

 Rare precious metals are then extracted including nickel, gold, platinum, indium, and lithium are needed to produce personal computers, thus they have a lot of market value.
 They must be extracted and processed for reuse.
 Indium alone – which is a substance used for making flat screens has exponentially risen in value – its price has increased by six times in the past five years.
 It is now more expensive than silver.

-Before recycling your laptop, be sure that you either destroy the hard drive or at least wipe it clean of its data.
-You do not want your personal information to get lost or falling into the hands of a dishonest person.
-Programs like DataErase and Darin’s Boot and Nuke are helpful when it comes to wiping your computer clean.
+Before recycling your laptop, be sure that you either destroy the hard drive or erase the data.
+You do not want your personal information to get lost or fall into the hands of a dishonest person.
+Programs like DataErase, Darin’s Boot, and Nuke are helpful when it comes to wiping your computer clean.

 If you cannot find a responsible recycler who is in a convenient location, you can consider dropping off your laptop at Best Buy, Staples, or Office Max to be reused.
 Best Buy will charge you ten dollars but offer you a ten-dollar gift card, Staples and Office Max will charge a small fee.
 Another chain store that will accept used laptops is Goodwill – they will typically take any brand for free.